Margaret L. McNairy, MD, MSc

 Yazan Al Jabiri, MD, is an Instructor in Medicine in the Division of Hospital Medicine.
 He obtained his medical degree from Jordan University of Science and Technology and completed his internal medicine residency at NYC Health and Hospitals/ Lincoln.
 Dr. Al Jabiri is highly interested in research with focus on Meta-analysis/Systematic reviews.
 Currently he has several active projects in gastroenterology and hepatology mainly in non-alcoholic steatohepatitis treatment and inflammatory bowel disease.
 He also has an interest in epidemiology and using large data bases for outcome research to reveal opportunities for possible interventions to improve the care and clinical outcomes of patients.

-Mohammad Aldiabat, MD
+Mohammad Aldiabat, MD, MPH

-Mohammad Aldiabat, MD
+Mohammad Aldiabat, MD, MPH

 Instructor in Medicine